 Students have the right to review their educational records.
 A student may waive this right in special cases of confidential letters of recommendation relative to admission to any educational agency or institution, application for employment, receipt of financial aid form, or receipt of any services or benefits from such an agency or institution.
-A copy of the Reports and Records: Release of Student Information Policy is available in the Office of the Registrar.
+A copy of this law is available here: Family Educational Rights and Privacy Act.
 If you have any questions, please contact the Registrar's Office at 617-735-9960.

 ANNUAL NOTIFICATION TO EMMANUEL COLLEGE STUDENTS OF RIGHTS UNDER THE FAMILY EDUCATIONAL RIGHTS & PRIVACY ACT (FERPA)

 The U.S. Government Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 They are:

 (1) The right to inspect and review the student's education records within 45 days of the day the College receives a request for access.

 Students should submit to the Registrar a written request that identifies the record(s) they wish to inspect.
 The Registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the Registrar, the student will be advised of the correct official to whom the request should be addressed.